The golden age of SEO?

 The people who are winning, now, however, understand and excel in both of these areas.
 They can code and understand the world of PR.
 They can scale processes but also understand the value of individual relationships.
-They can understand business requirements, and join them up to tactics which deliver results, and which win hearts and minds.
+They can understand business requirements, and join them up to tactics that deliver results, and which win hearts and minds.

 Getting all of these things in one place, person or company is hard.
 They’re heavyweight and distinct skillsets, applied with experience and expertise.
 The blending of the worlds of SEO, PR, web development and real business creates an increasing requirement for digital polymaths.

 In the coming years, it’s likely that these worlds will further blend, and that successful individuals who enter the field will become hybrid, semi-technical online marketers and researchers.
-New entrants will be highly capable of creating, maintaining and capitalising on relationships, on building brand equity, social currency, and large-scale influence.
+New entrants will be highly capable of creating, maintaining and capitalising on relationships, building brand equity, social currency, and large-scale influence.
 However…

 None of them will be specialised in the way that we, here, are today.
 None of them will have the breadth *and* the depth which we’ve been forced to evolve to survive.
 Our technical practitioners of yesteryear have learned to build real relationships.
 Networkers have learned to read server logs.
 Campaign strategists have learned to understand the link graph.

 Through a forced evolution, we’ve become super-marketers who understand the whole ecosystem.
 We’re the TV marketers who also understand radio, print and event management.
-We’re the playwrites who also direct, compose, conduct and perform.
+We’re the playwrights who also direct, compose, conduct and perform.

 And yet we still struggle.
 We’re not good enough.
 Brands don’t get it.
 Directors don’t invest enough.
 Organisations don’t change or improve.
-Shortcuts and quick-win tactics are still the norm.
+Shortcuts and quick-win tactics are still the norms.
 Our requirements are too radical, too complex, too challenging.

 The future doesn’t look great for our practitioners, either.
 Schools, courses and education are slowly starting to teach broad but shallow skills across these areas – to create well-rounded digital marketing practitioners ‘out of the box’.
-We’re producing a generation of people with ‘T-Shaped’ skill-sets, but few who truly straddle multiple verticals in the way we have through our darwinistic struggle to evolve our industry.
+We’re producing a generation of people with ‘T‑Shaped’ skill-sets, but few who truly straddle multiple verticals in the way we have through our Darwinistic struggle to evolve our industry.

 Is this as good as it gets, then?

-We’ve incredible people who understand marketing, business, tech and Google’s ecosystem sufficiently to be able to take a brand, outline a compelling roadmap to success, and to make it happen.
+We’ve incredible people who understand marketing, business, tech and Google’s ecosystem sufficiently to be able to take a brand, outline a compelling roadmap to success, and make it happen.
 Fear, obstacles and entrenched processes stop things from happening even when our very best people fight their hardest to enact change.

 We’re in a golden age, but the clock is ticking, and we’ve yet to change the world enough.